 Because curcumin is an anti-inflammatory agent, it is said to relieve the aches and pains associated with arthritis; improves cardiovascular conditions; has shown to decrease symptoms of skin cancers and reduced the incidence of chemically caused breast cancer in lab animals; and its oil functions as an external antibiotic, preventing bacterial infection in wounds.
 Curcumin also reduces an active number of genes which is linked to heart disease, colon cancer and Alzheimer's.

 Occasionally shredded and used fresh, turmeric is more often dried and powdered for use.
 Turmeric extract and turmeric have been used by humans as a food for a very long time, and is believed to have little or no toxicity at all when taken in moderate doses.
 If consumed in recommended amounts, turmeric extract is generally safe.
 It has been used in large quantities as a condiment and cooking ingredient with no side effects.

 Physicians discourage the consumption of Turmeric Extract during pregnancy or breastfeeding as it might cause uterine contraction.
 Turmeric Extract should not be used by people with gallstones or obstruction of bile passages without consulting their doctor.
 As always, consult your physician before taking turmeric or any dietary supplement.

-Last updated by Dr. Joshua & Evangelist Sherilyn May 8, 2009.
+Last updated by Drs Joshua and Sherilyn Smith May 8, 2009.